ngdeconf/ng-de.org/covid/index.md

 ### Masks

-It is recommended to wear a mask for your own protection, but you don't have to.
+There is no requirement to wear masks at the event.
+Everyone must decide for themselves whether they want to wear a mask or not.
+Attention!
+Please be considerate of people who have a red dot on their name tag and respect their wish to keep the distance rule and wear a mask if you want to communicate with them.

 ### Disinfectant